th-m-vogel/Max-Patches/M4L-Devices/Iinspired By Lucid Rhythms/README.md

 - Matrix: Visualisation of the scale to use.
 You can change this.
 - Octave Offset: in waht octave is the lowest note (leftmost cycle) played

--Note Visualisatio: well, kust what is is ...
+- Visualisatio: well, just what is is ...

 ## ToDo